 Queen Elizabeth National Park borders the Democratic Republic of Congo on its western side.
 It is sometimes referred to as the pearl of Africa.
 In Uganda Queen, Elizabeth National Park is known for the big four animals that are the Elephants, Lions, Buffaloes, and Leopards.
 It is also classified as an Important Birding Area (IBA) by Bird life International.

 PARK AT A GLANCE

 Queen Elizabeth spans the equator line; monuments on either side of the road mark the exact spot where it crosses latitude 00.
 The park was founded in 1952 as Kazinga National Park and renamed two years later to commemorate a visit by Queen Elizabeth II.

 Species found in Queen Elizabeth National Park

-Queen Elizabeth records a large number of animals, including 95 mammal species like some big five and others respectively-Elephants, Lions, Buffaloes, Rhinos and Giraffes- leopards, Uganda kobs, jackals, spotted hyenas) and 10 primate species, like chimpanzees, vervet monkeys, blue monkeys, red tailed monkeys, black and white Colobus, olive baboons.
-The list of birds is of 606 species recorded, possibly the highest in any African National Park and in the world.
+Queen Elizabeth records a large number of animals, including 95 mammal species like some big five and other respectively-Elephants, Lions, Buffaloes, Rhinos and Giraffes- leopards, Uganda kobs, jackals, spotted hyenas) and 10 primate species, like chimpanzees, vervet monkeys, blue monkeys, red-tailed monkeys, black and white Colobus, olive baboons.
+The list of birds is of 606 species recorded, possibly the highest in any African National Park and the world.